 - Customer will call for the release. - Confirm that the vehicle has been taxed online or at the Post Office (See 6.2.7) and that they need to produce that evidence before the clamp can be removed.
 If vehicle not taxed, inform that they need to pay £160 surety on top of the £100 release fee.
 They have 15 days on release to claim that surety fee back.
-Add 15 days from the date of the release on section 3, payment, surety fee box - Before you go to site, fill in Vehicle Release Receipt confirm that the keeper, the payer and collector details are the same and tick appropriate boxes.
-If they are not you will need to fill in correct details. - Whilst in the office, confirm with Income that the £100 release fee (and where applicable the surety fee) has been collected and complete payment method section.
-(Complete boxes on top section with pound details, vehicle details and clamp date).

-- When the Enforcement Officer arrives on site, see evidence of vehicle tax status, take evidential photograph and you can use section 2 of the release receipt, Evidence provided, tick valid tax box at release. - Section 4- customer's name completed along with the date and time of release.
+Add 15 days from the date of the release on section 3, payment, surety fee box. - Use the dedicated DVLA payment link to process the release fee and any other payments required. - The keeper is required to produce ID and the vehicles V5 or any other documents required by the enforcement officer.
+This can be produced electronically or at the roadside on release.
+If the keeper is not going to be present at the roadside the statement on the CLE1214 will be read to them on the phone. - Section 4- customer's name completed along with the date and time of release.
 Get customer to confirm no damage to vehicle before release (advise photographs taken before and after clamp has been attached).
 Tick appropriate box either confirm no damage or damage and advise customer that they will need to contact DVLA (if they believe there is damage).
-Circle the appropriate signatory and that they understand they may be contacted by the DVLA regarding the enforcement action taken. - Customer to sign and print their name at bottom on both copies. - Release date and time upper section needs to be completed by us also complete item 4, statement date and time and date in box, where customer signs. - Send (scan) documents to DVLA and form Annex F, with release date and time filled in.
+Circle the appropriate signatory and that they understand they may be contacted by the DVLA regarding the enforcement action taken. - Customer to sign and print their name at bottom. - If the customer is not present endorse the CLE1214 appropriately. - Release date and time upper section needs to be completed by us, also complete item 4, statement date and time and date in box, where customer signs. - Scan documents to the relevant DVLA File on Dorset Councils systems. - Update the Case Update with the date and time of the release and email this to wheelclampingcaseupdates@dvla.gov.uk